cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-2-ssp.md

 ## Security Considerations

 Safe.
 The existence of this issue provides no useful public info to a malicious actor.
-Regularly update our SSP is good for compliance & security
+Regular updates to our SSP is good for compliance & security